-We have a metallurgist and a materials engineer on staff, as well as two industrial engineers and a California registered Professional Engineer.
-We have a new materials engineer starting this summer.
+We have 3 materials engineers on staff, as well as an industrial engineer and a mechanical engineer.
+We sponsor a materials engineer internship every summer.
 We have the technical knowledge to both understand and solve materials problems for our customers.

 Need someone to machine or stamp your parts before heat treating or brazing?
 Need the parts tested by a 3rd party after we work on them?
 Need them plated, painted, ground, or polished?
 We can coordinate all the pre- and post- heat treating or brazing work for you.
 Our metallurgists and engineers work with suppliers to procure raw materials and see them through the necessary processes to deliver a complete and finished product to you.

 Really?
 You want us to build, heat treat, braze, clean, plate, paint and certify the entire part?
 Sure, we can do that.